Australia Wine and Grape Industry

 THE HUNTER VALLEY - NEW SOUTH WALES

 Hunter Valley Wine Country is just 2 hours drive north of Sydney and is composed of wines, gourmet food, restaurants and cafés, rustic cottages and beachside retreats.
-The region now yields more than a hundred wineries and cellar doors, taste a new generation wines like Verdelho and Chambourcin, or savour the latest vintage of class Hunter Valley varieties such as Chardonnay, Semillon and Shiraz.
+The region now yields more than a hundred wineries and cellar doors taste new generation wines like Verdelho and Chambourcin, or savour the latest vintage of class Hunter Valley varieties such as Chardonnay, Semillon and Shiraz.

 The Hunter Valley has over 30 fine restaurants to choose from.
-With a bounty of local ingredients, the local chefs create innovative and mouth watering dishes.
+With a bounty of local ingredients, the local chefs create innovative and mouth-watering dishes.
 Enjoy lunch at an al fresco café or country pub.

 YARRA VALLEY - VICTORIA